 The elective involves both a practical cookery component and a theory component.

-During practical classes students will be encouraged to work safely and hygienically in the kitchen environment.
+During practical classes students will be encouraged to prepare food safely and hygienically in the kitchen environment.
 This will include exploring dishes served in a café and developing an understanding behind running a successful café.

-They will be encouraged to develop their cooking skills and work collaboratively as a team with the goal of running a simulated café.
+Students will be encouraged to continue developing their cooking skills independently, and collaboratively as a team with the goal of running a simulated cafe.

 - Kitchen Safety

 - Food Safety Food handling and storage

 - Café style food Assorted recipes

 - Planning a café menu

 - Costing menu items

-- Running a cafe
+- · Running a cafe